SimonTheCoder/server_monitor/README.md

 # server_monitor
-check server down or up with ping
+check server down or up with ping,use multithread